yuetloo/ethersapp/README.md

 [https://ropsten.ethers.io/#!/app-link/yuetloo.github.io/ethersapp/](https://ropsten.ethers.io/#!/app-link/yuetloo.github.io/ethersapp/)

 # Purpose
 ethersapp was created to help me learn about ethereum contracts.
-I was inspired to create this tool after attending a few ethereum contract introduction meetup sessions by [Ledger Labs] (https://ledgerlabs.io).

 # Security
 Please note that ethersapp has not been through a comprehensive security review.
 It is an experimental software intended for small amount of Ether to be used to experiment with Ethereum smart contracts.